dbojan/xmltv-converter/README.md

 select distinct db_channel,db_channel_original,db_display_name from items order by 1
 ```

-You can also change the way channels are displayed by setting variable in .py file.
+You can also change the way channels are displayed by setting variable 'int_order' in .py file.

 ### More info on EPG [here](https://github.com/iptv-org/epg)